 - medication requirements

 - special dietary needs

 - planning

 - observation and assessment

-- health, safety, and security
+- · health, safety, and security

 - accidents and near misses

-- daily registers.
+- daily registers

-Referring to setting policy and procedures, any records completed by students, and / or referring to records completed by others in confidence are useful to move a discussion forward.
+Setting policy and procedures, any records completed by students, as will referring to records completed by others in confidence are useful to move a discussion forward.

-4 Final attainment: Only record pass once the criteria have been achieved.
+Final attainment: Only record Pass once the criteria have been achieved.